lisaross/tana-beginners/memory-bank/survey-announcement.md

 **Twitter/LinkedIn:**

 📋 Use #Tana for notes, projects, or knowledge management?
-Share your experience in this 10-min survey to help create "Tana for Real People" - a guide for non-technical users.
+Share your experience in this 10-min survey to help create "Tana Simplified: Digital Organization for Everyone" - a guide for non-technical users.
 Early access for participants!
 [Link] #PersonalProductivity #PKM

 **Longer Social Post:**

 🔍 **CALLING ALL TANA USERS**

-I'm creating "Tana for Real People" - a guide to make this powerful tool accessible to everyone, especially those without technical backgrounds.
+I'm creating "Tana Simplified: Digital Organization for Everyone" - a guide to make this powerful tool accessible to everyone, especially those without technical backgrounds.

 → Take this 10-minute survey to share your experience: [Link]